JayBhatt2021/python-data-structures-practice/README.md

 ## Usage

-To run the Python code in the `src` directory, follow these steps:
+Follow these steps to run the Python code in the `src` directory:

 1. Navigate to the specific directory containing the Python file you want to execute.
-For example, to explore `queues`, use:
+For example, to explore the `queues` directory, use:

 ```bash
 $ cd queues